Charles W. Alcock: Forest/Wanderers

 In March 1862, both brothers played for Forest in a home 1–0 victory over Crystal Palace FC.

 Charles was a prime mover in the 1863 foundation of Forest's more famous successor, Wanderers F.C., who were initially a predominantly Old Harrovian side.
 Alcock captained Wanderers to triumph in the very first FA Cup final, in 1872.
 During this match, he put the ball in the opponents' goal, but the score was disallowed because of an earlier handball.

 For their influence on the game of football the Wanderers were considered as early as 1870 to be the Marylebone Cricket Club (MCC) of football.

-Alcock also turned out for Upton Park during his career.
+Alcock also turned out for Upton Park during his career and the first Crystal Palace.

 England

 Alcock captained the England team in all five of the England v Scotland matches from 1870 to 1872, which are not now recognized as full internationals because the "Scotland" team contained only London-based players.

 On 6 March 1875, he captained England in a full international against Scotland, scoring a goal in a 2–2 draw.